katcitdoe/mediapilot/README.md

 # mediapilot
-organize your media (films, shows, songs, artists)
+basic way to organize your media (films, shows, songs, artists) no account, no ads, no bullshit